davisdre/azure-resume/README.md

 - Added my custom domain to CORS policy for Azure Function.

 ## Fourth Steps
+- Setup CI/CD.
+- Created GitHub workflows for backend and frontend to be trigger on push oin those respective folders.

 ## Improvements
 - Enable Azure KeyVault.